-This program is designed to provide tutoring and homework assistance for school age children during the hours of 3:30PM – 6:30 PM focusing on STEAM Programing using computer technology.
+This program is designed to provide tutoring and homework assistance for school age children during the hours of 3:30PM – 6:30 PM focusing on STEM Programing using computer technology.

 - Provide a safe place for children to go after school until parents get off of work that has internet access for a positive learning environment.